 Likewise, the Tuira River is located in the same region, but only in the Emberá-Wounaan indigenous territory.
-It is the largest river in the country and the second longest, second only to its tributary, the Chucunaque River.
+It is the largest river in the country and the second longest (230 km), second only to its tributary, the Chucunaque River.
 The Tuira, Chucunaque and Balsas rivers form a watershed that covers 10,664.42 km2, the largest in the country.

-Car: You must drive to Metetí, register with the ANAM, pay the corresponding fee and continue on the same road towards Yaviza, where you can meet up with a guide from ANAM.
+- Car: You must drive to Metetí, register with the ANAM, pay the entrance fee, and continue on the same road towards Yaviza, where you can contact an ANAM guide.

 - Comfortable clothing

 - Observation of flora and fauna